Smoothy Price Up 4.1% This Week (SMTY)

-Smoothy (SMTY) traded 0.6% lower against the dollar during the 1-day period ending at 23:00 PM Eastern on March 23rd.
-Smoothy has a total market cap of $201,115.02 and $571,113.00 worth of Smoothy was traded on exchanges in the last 24 hours.
-One Smoothy coin can currently be purchased for approximately $0.0395 or 0.00000092 BTC on major cryptocurrency exchanges.
-During the last seven days, Smoothy has traded 4.1% higher against the dollar.
+Smoothy (SMTY) traded 2.6% lower against the US dollar during the 24 hour period ending at 13:00 PM Eastern on March 29th.
+Smoothy has a market capitalization of $210,108.52 and approximately $469,271.00 worth of Smoothy was traded on exchanges in the last day.
+One Smoothy coin can now be purchased for about $0.0413 or 0.00000087 BTC on exchanges.
+During the last week, Smoothy has traded up 4.1% against the US dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.